 At the end of September 2020, Speed Skating Canada made an announcement that made many people happy: St-Gelais, who is three-time Olympic silver medallist, had taken on a role as an assistant coach at the Canadian Regional Training Center in Montreal (CRCE).
 She joins a team of coaches under the direction of none other than Marc Gagnon to devote herself to developing and mentoring young athletes in short track speed skating.

 It’s hard to imagine a better role model for young, emerging talent.
 Fortunately, St-Gelais was just as excited to move on to the other side of her sport.

-“On the ice, surrounded by young people, is where I belong,” said St-Gelais.
+“On the ice, surrounded by young people, is where I belong,” said St-Gelais in a CBC Radio interview.
 “I flirted with part-time coaching last year and I surprised myself in that I very much enjoyed the relationship with these up-and-coming athletes.
 I must admit that coaching was not part of my career plans, but I found it to be a very enriching experience.
 Above all, it is a real privilege to be able to support these young people as both athletes and humans.”

 It was a pleasant surprise and huge gain for Speed Skating Canada, given the fact that coaching was not a planned part of her career arc.
 Before she announced her retirement as a competitor after PyeongChang 2018, she already mentioned she imagined herself pursuing a role in media.

 While some athletes take courses during their athletic lives, St-Gelais decided to wait until she ended her career on the ice to think about the future.
 She met with a guidance counselor after her announcement which enabled her to confirm her interest in communications.